Anumula-Rakesh/Rakhi/README.md

 # Rakhi
-This is My First Github Repo
+This is My First Github Repository.
-Author - Rakesh
+<br>Author - Rakesh